IMPORTANT INFORMATION REGARDING 2018 VCAA EXAMS

 - A VET/TAFE course must be studied as part of the VCAL certificate each year in order to qualify for each certificate

 - Although the VET/TAFE component of the VCAL program is heavily subsidised by government funding, students will have to pay materials costs of between $50-$800 per year depending on their chosen VET/TAFE course.
 Please note this must be paid on course counselling day.

 - VET/TAFE attendance may require students to be able to make their own way to the location the course is being taught at.
 This will be at the students own expense.
-If completing a Tuesday afternoon VET course, bus transport may be available.
-An additional fee of $90 will need to be paid on course counselling day for the bus.

 - Work placement will need to be linked to the VET/TAFE course you are enrolled in

 - Attendance at school, TAFE and work placement is vital if you are to complete your VCAL certificate

 - If you were to choose to change your mind and complete VCE, it is highly likely that this will involve having to repeat Year 11 although there are some VCE units that have been incorporated into the VCAL program

 - Although students will be completing more practical subjects, there is still a writing/theory component to all classes including VET/TAFE